We’ve spent much of the last 10+ years trying to answer a simple question: what are the world’s biggest and most neglected problems?

 If you’re uncertain which problems will be most pressing in the future, a third strategy is to simply save money or invest in your career capital, so you’re in a better position to do good when you have more information.

-However, rather than make personal investments, we think it’s even better to invest in a community of people working to do good.
+However, rather than make personal investments, it can be even better to invest in a community of people working to do good.

-Our sister charity, Giving What We Can, is building a community of people who donate 10% of their income to whichever charities are most cost-effective.
-Every $1 invested in growing GWWC has led to $6 already donated to their top recommended charities, and a total of almost one billion dollars pledged.
+In an earlier article we looked at Giving What We Can (GWWC), a charity building a community of people who donate 10% of their income to whichever charities are most cost effective.24 Every $1 invested in growing GWWC has led to over $9 already donated to its top recommended charities, and a total of over $3 billion pledged.

-By building a community, they’ve been able to raise more money than their founders could have donated individually – they’ve achieved a multiplier on their impact.
+By building a community, GWWC has been able to raise much more money than their founders could have donated individually — they’ve achieved a multiplier on their impact.

 But what’s more, the members donate to whichever charities are most effective at the time.
 If the situation changes, then (at least to some extent) the donations will change too.